-Paul had just finished following the Nazarite Vow rites in the Temple as prescribed by the Law of Moses when these accusations where shouted.
-At the behest of James and the Jerusalem “Christian” Council Paul had observed this Mosaic Law in order to prove to everyone that he did NOT preach or teach against the Law of Moses in any way, shape or form.
-Paul did this to prove that he himself also lived his life in observance of the Law of Moses (see my first blog “You Yourself Also Live in Observance of the Law”).
+Paul had just finished observing/keeping the Nazarite Vow rites in the Temple as prescribed by the Law of Moses when these accusations where shouted.
+At the behest of James and the Jerusalem “Christian” Council Paul had observed this Mosaic Law in order to prove to everyone that he did not preach or teach against the Law of Moses in any way, shape or form.
+Paul did this to prove that he himself also lived his life in observance of the Law of Moses (see “You Yourself Also Live in Observance of the Law“).

 What does Paul say in his own defense?
-Not only does he deny the accusations, quote the Law and refer to the Law with valid, Present Tense grammar, but he confesses to acts of keeping the Law of Moses!
+Not only does he deny the three accusations listed above, quote the Law and refer to the Law with valid, Present Tense grammar, but he confesses to acts of keeping the Law of Moses!

 What does the text say?

 Acts 23:5 And Paul said, “I did not know, brothers, that he was the high priest, for it is written, ‘You shall not speak evil of a ruler of your people.’”

 In this verse alone, which is Present Tense in the Greek, Paul is acknowledging the current validity of the Law of Moses in four ways:

 - Paul acknowledges the office of the Levitical High Priest as current and valid.

 - Paul acknowledges that this High Priest is in authority over him, calling him a “ruler”.